univention/univention-corporate-server/doc/architecture/services/portal.rst

 #.
 The user is either an anonymous user or has user information from a login.

 #.
 The portal front end sends an HTTP request with user information to the portal
-   back end.
+   backend.

 #.
-The portal back end delegates the user validation to the UMC server.
+The portal backend delegates the user validation to the UMC server.

 #.
 The UMC server returns the login status.

 #.
-Based on the login status the portal back end generates the structured data
+Based on the login status the portal backend generates the structured data
    for the portal front end.

 .. _services-ucs-portal-back-end-structured-data: